kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. **Scheduled start** is the published start time, don't worry if the race starts a bit late (this will be noted in the results automatically).
 1. Race minutes should be set to the nominal length of the race.
 (NB. for a criterium, this should be set considerably longer.)
 1. Set **Organiser** to your name.
-1. Leave the **Memo** field black, as it is appended to the filename.
+1. Leave the **Memo** field blank, as it is appended to the filename.
 1. Click 'Commit' to save changes.

 ### Race Options